Even If You Don't Know Where to Start!

 Keep in mind that your mortgage costs will be based both on the price of the home and the CURRENT interest rates.
 A home's affordability can vary from one day to the next based on the current rates.

-You don't have to work with an agent - but it is extremely recommended unless you are a highly experienced buyer or lawyer.
 Your agent should be someone you know you can trust, an expert in real estate in your area and neighborhood, and very proficient in working with buyers of your experience.
 Ask the agent to share some of their experience with you prior to viewing homes.
 They should be able to establish a relationship with you that will protect you as much as possible in your purchase.

 Shopping Homes for Sale in Raleigh